hyakuhei/OSSG-Security-Practices/pipes_to_avoid_shells.md

 Treat pipes like file descriptors (you can actually use FDs if you want) - they may block on reading and writing if nothing is connected to the other end.
 That's why we use `communicate()`, which reads until EOF on the output and then waits for the process to terminate.
-You'll generally want to avoid reading and writing to pipes directly unless you really know what you're doing - it's easy to work yourself into a situation that can deadlock.
+You should generally avoid reading and writing to pipes directly unless you really know what you're doing - it's easy to work yourself into a situation that can deadlock.